 - Enact quality control programs: Contractors define the project quality that will be managed during the project's construction stage.
 Quality control documentation should include who is responsible for meeting quality standards and how such standards will be achieved, creating the framework for procedures and practices which ensure the completed project is on par with established quality standards.

 - Ensure communication and cohesion: Work with a contractor whose teams work collaboratively as a single cohesive unit to maintain quality standards across all teams and disciplines.

 - Include quality planning in kickoff meetings: Contractors should include quality planning in their kickoff meetings.
 This will allow for communication and alignment of the scope, inspection and test plan requirements, and execution methodology for the quality execution across the entire project team.

-- Analyze individual work processes: Contractors should analyze individual work processes that are feeding specific activities of the job.
+- Analyze individual work processes: Contractors should analyze individual work processes feeding specific activities of the job.
 When thoughtfully created and diligently followed, these roadmaps help drive consistent quality and ensure no steps or components are missed.

 - Hire multi-disciplinary inspectors: Quality inspectors should be multidisciplinary to understand the full scope of project requirements.
-In other words, they should not be disciplined in a single area such as piping or concrete but should understand the full spectrum of quality requirements.
+In other words, they should not be disciplined in a single area, such as piping or concrete but should understand the full spectrum of quality requirements.

 - Use trusted vendors and suppliers: Contractors should only utilize preferred and trusted vendors and suppliers.

 The H+M Approach to Construction Quality Management

 At H+M Industrial EPC, we employ the concept of TQM with our core values of continuous improvement and customer satisfaction.
 We focus on work processes, employee training, and our feedback process through our Lesson Learned Program.
 Our robust and efficient QMS is scalable for all project types and sizes and is managed by our entire organization to ensure we meet or exceed your quality expectations.